cengels/potence/docs/_pages/Arrays/replaceAll.md

 ---
 layout:      page
-title:       Arrays.replace()
+title:       Arrays.replaceAll()
 module:      Arrays
-added:       0.0.1
+added:       0.6.0
-updated:     0.4.0
-description: Replaces the specified element with another
+description: Replaces all elements in the array with one or multiple others
-             and returns the original array.
+             and returns the original (modified) array.
 parameters:
   array: An array containing the elements you wish to replace.
   element: The element you wish to replace.
 The array must contain this element.